milos85vasic/Server-Factory-Parallels-Utils/README.md

 ## How to use

-There are the folowwing scripts that can be used:
+There are the following scripts that can be used:

 - `publish_images.sh` used to publish your Parallels images to remote endpoint
 - `run.sh` used to run your Parallels images